 The ecliptic is the path of the sun, moon and planets in our sky.
 All of these objects travel on or near this celestial pathway.
 Sometimes they stray off the path and pass between these two stars in Libra.
 Thus Zubenelgenubi and Zubeneschamali once were considered a “gateway” in the sky.

 Libra’s name is derived from the word “scales” in Latin.
 Zubenelgenubi and Zubeneschamali are sometimes said to symbolize divine justice.
 More about that below.

 Zubenelgenubi shines to the west (right) of ruddy Antares, and to the east (left) of blue-white Spica.

-One half year later – in early May – this star stands opposite the sun in Earth’s sky.
+The best time to see Zubenelgenubi each year begins in early May.
+That’s when this star stands opposite the sun in Earth’s sky.
 Shortly after May Day, Zubenelgenubi rises around sunset, stays up all night, then sets around sunrise.
-In early May, this star transits – soars to its highest spot in the southern sky – around midnight (1:00 a.m. daylight saving time).
-Because Zubenelgenubi returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly) this star transits due south around 10:00 p.m.
-(11:00 p.m. daylight saving time) in early June, and around 8:00 p.m.
-(9:00 p.m. daylight saving time) in early July.
+In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. local daylight saving time).
+Because this star (and all stars) returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly), Zubenelgenubi transits due south around 10 p.m.
+(11 p.m. local daylight saving time) in early June, and earlier still in July and August.